Working from your own Home Office

 There are many reasons working from home is a great option for many small business owners.
 Here is a look at a few:

-• Flexibility.
-Working from home allows you to work during your most productive times and create a workflow that works for you.
+- Flexibility: working from home allows you to work during your most productive times and create a workflow that is right for you.

-• Day is often less stressful.
-More control over your stress level and can more easily walk away or take a break when work gets particularly crazy.
+- Day is often less stressful.
+More control over your stress level.
+It’s easier to walk away or take a break when work gets particularly crazy.

-• You can save money.
-By avoiding the long commute, but you can also write off a portion of your home office expenses on your taxes when you work from home.
+- You can save money.
+Not only avoiding the costly long commute, but you can also write off a portion of your home office expenses in your taxes when you work from home.

 The Disadvantages of Working from Home.

-• Can be lonely. no access to co-workers and colleagues can be very isolating and lonely.
+- Can be lonely. no access to co-workers and colleagues can be very isolating.

-• Shutting down. less distinction between work and personal life when you work from home and the likely hood that you will overwork.
+- Finishing for the day: there is less distinction between work and personal life when you work from home and there is a strong likelihood that you will overwork.

 Formed in 2014 as a farming diversification business this local husband and wife team based in Abernethy just outside Perth have established their Barbeque Cabin supply business as the sole Scottish distributor for Arctic Cabins.
 Arctic cabins recently expanded their product range to include their Outdoor Buildings range via their sister company Cabin Master.
 Caroline Scotia’s co-founder agrees “The addition of the Cabin Master Outdoor buildings products allows Scotia to supplement its extensive range of Barbeque Cabins”” We are delighted to have been awarded this accolade by our colleagues at Cabin Master and can’t wait to introduce this exciting product to our Scottish Clients.”